Here's to You (song): Legacy

 The song is used in the 2004 film The Life Aquatic with Steve Zissou.

-The song also appears in the opening sequence, as well as credits of the 2014 video game Metal Gear Solid V: Ground Zeroes produced by Hideo Kojima; a cover version also used as the end theme for its predecessor Metal Gear Solid 4: Guns of the Patriots (2008), which was also produced by Kojima.
+The song also appears in the opening sequence, as well as credits of the 2014 video game Metal Gear Solid V: Ground Zeroes produced by Hideo Kojima; a cover version also used as the end theme for its predecessor Metal Gear Solid 4: Guns of the Patriots (2008), which was also directed by Kojima.

 Cover versions

 In 1972 the German songwriter Franz Josef Degenhardt sang the song under the title "Sacco und Vanzetti," with five verses.
 The Israeli singer Daliah Lavi sang it in English, French and German.
 Swedish singer-songwriter Agnetha Fältskog recorded the song in German and released it as a single in 1972, entitled "Geh' mit Gott".
-Another German cover version in Colognian dialect titled "Die Stadt" ('The Town') was created and sung by Comedian Trude Herr in 1987 and lateron by the group Höhner.
+Another German cover version in Colognian dialect titled "Die Stadt" ('The Town') was created and sung by Trude Herr in 1987 and later on by the group Höhner.

-In 1974 Mireille Mathieu covered the song as "La Marche de Sacco et Vanzetti" on her album Mireille Mathieu Chante Ennio Morricone.
-In 1997, Nana Mouskouri interpreted it with Les Enfoirés, starting with a classical rendering that develops into a blues song, intermittent with versions of Georges Moustaki in French and finally in English..
+The Italian version of the song is titled “Ho visto un film” sang by Gianni Morandi and originally released in 1971.

+The French version of the song is titled "La Marche de Sacco et Vanzetti".
+It was written and recorded by Greek folk artist Georges Moustaki.
+It was Baez herself who asked him to adapt it to French.
+When Moustaki sang it live, he often mixed the French and English lyrics.
+The French version was later covered by others including popular singer Mireille Mathieu.

 British composer Harry Gregson-Williams orchestrated a cover of "Here's to You," featuring vocals by Lisbeth Scott.
 This version is heard during the end credits of the 2008 game Metal Gear Solid 4: Guns of the Patriots.
 In 2011, Bandista covered the song with the name "Selam size" on their album Daima!.
 Hayley Westenra and Ennio Morricone performed "Here's To You" on the album Paradiso, released in 2011 and nominated for a 2012 Classic Brit Award.
 Corsica-based band L'Arcusgi used "Here's to You" music in their 2011 song "Alba Nova" (in Corsican "A New Dawn").

+In 2011 Tunisian musician Emel Mathlouthi covered the song in Arabic for the memory of Mohamed Bouazizi, a Tunisian street vendor who set himself on fire on December 17, 2010, an act which became a catalyst for the Tunisian Revolution and the wider Arab Spring against autocratic regimes.